berayboztepe/berayboztepe/README.md

 ## Hi, I am Beray.

 #### I have graduated from Computer Engineering department at Canakkale Onsekiz Mart University.
 I have finished my Erasmus+ Project in Poland.
 The university which I was studying is Politechnika Lubelska.
 I am interested in Machine Learning, Data Science, Computer Vision.
+Currently, I am working as a Game Developer.

 - 🔭 Here, you may see my Python's Face recognition library project